Outright Gift of Real Estate

 Want to make a big gift to the University of Missouri without touching your bank account?
 Consider giving us real estate.
 Such a generous gift helps us continue our work for years to come.
 And a gift of real estate also helps you.
-When you give us appreciated property you have held longer than one year, you get a federal income tax charitable deduction.
-You avoid paying capital gains tax.
+When you give us appreciated property you have held longer than one year, you qualify for a federal income tax charitable deduction.
+This eliminates capital gains tax.
 And you no longer have to deal with that property's maintenance costs, property taxes or insurance.

 Another benefit: You don't have to hassle with selling the real estate.
 You can deed the property directly to Mizzou or ask your attorney to add a few sentences in your will or trust agreement.

 You can give real estate to Mizzou in the following ways: